dudals-jung/Arduino-M5Stack_BME280_PMS7003/README.md

 I have not yet machined a hole in the case.

 if you want Save to SD Card, WIFI transmit....
 Yes, You can do it.

+* Checksum checking of data received from PMS7003 is not implemented *
+* PMS7003 Data size is Fiexed 32 byte.